 If you’d like to make this blanket in a different yarn color, there are over 40 different colors you can choose from.
 This means you can create a blanket that is truly unique to you.

-Common Yarn Questions for Blankets
+Common Questions About Crochet Blankets

 How many yards of yarn do I need to crochet a throw blanket?

-To make the blanket as written you’ll need about 14 skeins of WET&Q or about 1,380 yards (1,262 meters) of super bulky #6 weight yarn.
+To make the blanket as written, you’ll need about 14 skeins of WET&Q or about 1,380 yards (1,262 meters) of super bulky #6 weight yarn.
 If you change yarn brands, the number of skeins will likely vary because each yarn has a different amount of yarn in each skein.
 See the yardage chart in the pattern for more details.

 Yarn Substitution